Puppeteer Vision Web Scraper MCP server

 Content Extraction

-After handling interactive elements, Mozilla's Readability extracts the main content, which is then sanitized and converted to markdown using Turndown with special handling for code blocks, tables, and other structured content.
+After successfully interacting with the page, Mozilla's Readability extracts the main content, which is then sanitized and converted to well-formatted Markdown using Turndown, with special handling for code blocks, tables, and other structured content.

 How to install this MCP server